defnetrcan/AI-ML-PROJECT/README.md

 For an overview of our data splitting,  we split the dataset into %80 training and %20 testing.
 The training set was used to fit the models, while the testing set was reserved for evaluating model performance on unseen data.

 Another design choice we chose was to use cross-validation to evaluate the performance.
 By this method, we reduced the risk of overfitting to a single split and provided a more reliable estimate of model performance.
+We chose k in the k-fold cross validation as 3.
+In this case it is represented as cv=3

 Lastly, we used hyperparameter tuning to optimize the parameters and used GridSearchCV to explore combinations of different hyperparameters.